-Fiscal year 2016 found WEMU in the second year of its post-three-year strategic plan to reduce its reliance on the General Fund by \$250,000 by the end of fiscal year 2014.
-The Station cut \$7,000 in the middle of the year, and then took another cut of \$10,000 at fiscal year end as part of the university strategic year-end budget cuts.
+Fiscal year 2017 found WEMU in the third year of its post three-year strategic plan to reduce its reliance on the General Fund by \$250,000.
+The Station continues to look for cost-cutting opportunities.
+During 2017, due to cost-cutting and cost containment strategies, operating expenses decreased approximately \$290,000.

-The Station reduced its overall expenditures by dropping its affiliation with Public Radio International, saving \$19,000 per year from combined program and affiliation costs.
-WEMU hosted a 50th anniversary gala dinner in December 2015, its fourth annual State of the Station breakfast in January 2016, and a jazz brunch in May 2016, all as part of the major donor community champions program.
-Donations to the program were up in fiscal year 2016 as well as an overall average pledge increase.
+The Station reduced overall expenditures by reducing travel, reducing the chief engineer position to half time, and reducing costs for pledge premiums.
+WEMU hosted its fifth annual State of the Station breakfast in January 2017, a donor event centered around the Jazz at Lincoln Center Orchestra performance in March to celebrate WEMU's 40 years of jazz broadcasting, and a jazz brunch in May, all as part of the major donor community champions program.
+Donations to the program were up in FY2017, including three five-figure donations from individuals.